Step One: Create a Trip

 I learned about some other things the Blacksmith Inn does to protect the environment.
 It uses organic fertilizers and compostable trash bags instead of plastic ones in guestrooms.
 The Inn also participates in a waterfront restoration project.

-It was a pleasant surprise to stumble upon the Travel Green Wisconsin program and to learn that the Blacksmith Inn was one of at least 100 places in Wisconsin trying to preserve the state’s natural beauty.
+It was a pleasant surprise to stumble upon the Travel Green Wisconsin program and to learn that the Blacksmith Inn was one of more than 100 places in Wisconsin trying to preserve the state’s natural beauty.

 The next morning, we loaded our wooden breakfast trays with banana muffins and other goodies and made our way to our porch to enjoy our meals and the surroundings.